AgileVentures/av-static-website/source/blog_articles/2017-09-21-av-ecosystem-review-cocoon-home-straight.html.markdown

 ![home straight](../images/Home_Straight.jpg)

-So the answer to my question of yesterday, "Why is Acceptance Testing so hard" is that any coding is hard when you can't get error messages.
+So the answer to my question of yesterday, "Why is Acceptance Testing so hard?" is that any coding is hard when you can't get error messages.
 The remote debug inspector I set up yesterday allowed me to see that our Capybara/Poltergeist/PhantomJS setup could not handle ES6 string interpolations.
 It raises the question about why not, but I want to push on with this feature.

 The test is now failing on this error: